nicoesve/latexSymb/README.md

 - 📚 Course materials and textbooks
 - 🧮 Any document with serious mathematics

-**Stop fighting with LaTeX syntax.
+**Stop fighting with LaTex syntax.
 Start expressing your mathematics naturally with latexSymb!**